Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Glitch detection and removal

 \subsubsection{Glitch detection and template subtraction}

-After estimating the sky signal as described in part~\ref{skysubtr} and removing it from the data, events above a noise threshold set at 3.2 sigmas on a sliding window of a thousand samples are detected. ~\footnote{The choice of 3.2 sigmas is a compromise between false event detection and glitch detection completeness as described previously \citep{DPC_paper}, see Figure 7 in that reference.} On each window, a joint fit of the amplitudes of short and long glitch templates is performed simultaneously for all detected events in the window, centered at the maximum event.
-The short and long glitch templates are built independently of the method, and are each a sum of exponentials, three terms for short and four terms for long glitches.
-Templates were estimated using events detected by the method used at previous iterations of the data processing.
-We observed that parameters of the templates are essentially independent of the changes on the method since templates are determined using the list of detected high energy glitches which is not sensitive to the details of the processing.
-Consequently, iterations on the glitch template estimation was unnecessary.
-The method used to estimate the templates is described after presenting the main steps of the method, in~\ref{templates}.
-The joint template fitting of both short and long glitches is a main improvement as compared to the method published previously \citep{DPC_paper}.
-It has improved the accuracy of determination of the long glitch template amplitude and led to smaller residuals from glitch in the final noise.
-Only one overall amplitude is used as free parameter for each glitch type and for each event.
+After estimating the sky signal (as described in Sect.~\ref{skysubtr}) at the previous iteration, and removing it from the data, events are detected by selecting local maxima in the three-point filtered data above a noise threshold set at $3.2\,\sigma$ on a sliding window of 1000 samples.\footnote{The choice of $3.2\,\sigma$ is a compromise between false event detection and completeness of glitch detection \citep[][see figure~7]{planck2011-1.7}.} On each window, a joint fit of the amplitudes of short and long glitch templates is performed simultaneously for all detected events in the window, centred at the maximum event.
+The short and long glitch templates are built independently, and each is a sum of exponentials, three terms for short and four terms for long glitches.
+Templates are estimated by stacking events detected and separeted into categories by earlier versions of the same method.
+The parameters of the templates are essentially independent of the changes in the method, since templates are determined using the list of detected high energy glitches, which is not sensitive to the details of the processing, and it was not necessary to iterate the glitch template estimation.
+The method used to estimate the templates is described in Sect.~\ref{templates}.
+The joint template fitting of both short and long glitches is a significant improvement over the method used previously \citep{planck2011-1.7}.
+It has improved the accuracy of determination of the long glitch template amplitude and led to smaller glitch residuals in the final noise.
+Only one overall amplitude is used as a free parameter for each glitch type and for each event.